 Upon successful completion of the course, all trainees will have achieved Qualified Teacher Status (QTS), a Postgraduate Certificate in Education (PGCE) and credits towards a Masters degree.

 All of our placement schools are part of the Diamond Learning Partnership Trust.
-The schools are in the St Neots and Fenland areas in Cambridgeshire.
+The schools are in the St Neots, Fenland and Royston areas.
 When placing trainees, we consider the distance they will need to travel from home to school, as well as matching them to a school that will suit their individual need.
-Our schools are: Middlefield Primary Academy, The Round House Primary Academy, Winhills Primary Academy, Great Staughton Primary Academy, Kimbolton Primary Academy, Braybrook Primary Academy, Roman Way Academy, Glebelands Primary Academy, Thomas Eaton Primary Academy, Murrow Primary Academy and Leverington Primary Academy.
+Our schools are: Middlefield Primary Academy, The Round House Primary Academy, Winhills Primary Academy, Great Staughton Primary Academy, Kimbolton Primary Academy, Braybrook Primary Academy, Roman Way Academy, Glebelands Primary Academy, Gorefield Primary Academy, Thomas Eaton Primary Academy, Murrow Primary Academy, King James Academy Royston and Leverington Primary Academy.

 Full time trainees have two placements during the year, each placement being in a different key stage.
 The base school is where trainees undertake their placement in the Autumn and Summer Terms, they will then be placed in a contrasting school during the Spring Term.
 This ensures trainees are provided with a broad view and experience of primary education and have the opportunity to teach in both Key Stage 1 and Key Stage 2.